monopole/snt/basics/dockerize.md

 ## Create images

-Put the web server into a container image.
+Put your web server into a container image.

 <!-- @removeAllLocalDockerImages -->
 ```